jeffro256/carrot/carrot.md

 Carrot prevents this attack statelessly in the same manner.

-### 2.6 Address-conditional forward secrecy

-As a result of leveraging the FCMP++ consensus protocol, Carrot has the ability to hide all transaction details (sender, receiver, amount) from third-parties with the ability to break the security of elliptic curves (e.g. quantum computers), as long as the observer does not know receiver's addresses.
+#### 2.1.4 Payment ID confirmation

+Payment IDs are confirmed by a cryptographic hash, which gives integrated address payment processors better guarantees, provides better UX, and allows many-output batched transactions to unambiguously include an integrated address destination.

+### 2.2 New wallets only

+These features are only available to wallets generated with the newly defined account key hierarchy.
+Existing Monero wallets will not inherit these features, unfortunately.

-### 2.7 Internal forward secrecy
+#### 2.2.1 Internal forward secrecy

 Enotes that are sent "internally" to one's own wallet will have all transactions details hidden (sender, receiver, amount) from third-parties with the ability to break the security of elliptic curves (e.g. quantum computers), even if the observer has knowledge of the receiver's addresses.

-### 2.8 Payment ID confirmation

-Payment IDs are confirmed by a cryptographic hash, which gives integrated address payment processors better guarantees, provides better UX, and allows many-output batched transactions to unambiguously include an integrated address destination.
+#### 2.2.2 Address generator tier

+This tier is intended for merchant point-of-sale terminals.
+It can generate addresses on demand, but otherwise has no access to the wallet (i.e. it cannot recognize any payments in the blockchain).

+#### 2.2.3 Payment validator tier

+Carrot supports view-incoming-only wallets that can verify that an external payment was received into the wallet, without the ability to see where those payment enotes were spent, or spend it themselves.
+But unlike old Monero view-only wallets, a Carrot payment validator wallet cannot see *"internal"* change enotes.

+#### 2.2.4 Full view-only tier

+Carrot supports full view-only wallets that can identify spent outputs (unlike legacy view-only wallets), so they can display the correct wallet balance and list all incoming and outgoing transactions, without the ability to spend anything.

 ## 3. Notation